JuliaPraxis/Naming/README.md

 # Choosing Names

 It is easier to understand what the function `facial_recognition` does when it is not named `facer`.
-Using good naming practices and choosing names that clarify your intent invites collaborative work.
+Using good naming practices and choosing names that clarify your intent makes your software better: easier to maintain, nicer for others to use and peruse, and simplifies collaborative work.

 ## practice